 - Follow your treatment plan.

-- Show consideration for hospital staff and other patients, including their families and their belongings.
+- Show consideration for hospital staff members and other patients, including their families and their belongings.

 - Pay for any services for which you are responsible.